-The Mané Garrincha Stadium in Brasília is approximately one and a half hours by air from Rio.
-Brasília, the national capital, is listed as a UNESCO World Heritage Site, featuring more than 100 buildings designed by renowned Brazilian architect Oscar Niemeyer.
-Built in 1974, the Mané Garrincha Stadium was fully renovated for the 2014 FIFA World Cup.
+Built in 1974, the Mané Garrincha Stadium in Brasília was fully renovated for the 2014 FIFA World Cup, when it staged seven games.
+Brasília, the national capital, is approximately one and a half hours by air from Rio.
+The city is listed as a UNESCO World Heritage Site, featuring more than 100 buildings designed by renowned Brazilian architect Oscar Niemeyer.
 Seating capacity: 76,000.

 The iconic Maracanã, one of the most famous stadiums in the world, will stage the decisive matches of the Rio 2016 Olympic football competitions – including the men’s and women’s finals.
-Originally built for the 1950 FIFA World Cup, the Maracanã was completely upgraded for the 2014 FIFA World Cup.
+Originally constructed for the 1950 FIFA World Cup, the Maracanã was completely upgraded for the 2014 FIFA World Cup, when it hosted seven matches, including the final.
 It will also stage the Rio 2016 Olympic and Paralympic Games opening and closing ceremonies.
-Seating capacity: 78,600.
+Seating capacity: 78,000.

-Corinthians Arena, the home of Corinthians Football Club, was opened shortly before the 2014 FIFA World Cup, when it staged six games, including the opening match and one of the semi-finals.
+Itaquera Arena, the home of Corinthians Football Club, was opened shortly before the 2014 FIFA World Cup, when it staged six games, including the opening match.
 It is situated in the east of the São Paulo, Brazil's largest city and financial capital.
-Approximately one hour by air from Rio, Sampa (as it is known locally) also boasts a rich cultural life and is a renowned gastronomy centre.
+Less than one hour by air from Rio, ‘Sampa’ (as it is known locally) also boasts a rich cultural life and is a renowned gastronomy centre.
 Seating capacity: 48,000.